cds-snc/security-tools/tools/cccs-cloud-control-issue-generator/README.md

 ## Preparation

-- Create _target-repository_.
+- Create _target-repository_ from the following template: https://github.com/cds-snc/system-level-security-controls-template
-  - Ensure visibility is private/internal.
 - Create a Github action workflow (`.github/workflows/deploy-tickets.yml`) in _target-repository_:
   - Create a copy from https://github.com/cds-snc/test-cccs-cloud-control-issue-generator/blob/main/.github/workflows/deploy-tickets.yml
   - Update the parameter `csv_file` accordingly.
 This is the input csv file (see *Input* section below).